Ephigenia/franklin/README.md

 * `search` query to search
   f.e. `site:www.horrorblog.org` or `link:www.horrorblog.org`

+## Google SERP

+This test can really help you to track the results of your SEO arrangements by telling you on which position (from 1 to 64) your website is on when you search for a specific term.
+It uses the Google Search API and can give you result also language and country specific by using the needed parameters.

+* `search` the term you want to search for, usually a keyword you want to track
+* `language` optional 2-letter language code you want to search in, i.e. `de` or `en`
+* `country` optional additional country code you want to search in, this is automatically the same as language
+* `save` optional save mode parameter that can be one of the 3 options specified in the google search api documentation: `active`, `moderate` and `off`, default is `active`

 ## Lesercharts.de Position

 Get the position on lesercharts.de depending on the url of the website.